North Carolina State University: Residence life

 Thirty-five percent of full-time undergraduate students live on campus in one of nineteen residence halls.
 First year students are required to live in University Housing.
 Most residence halls provide events that acclimate incoming students to the college experience.
 Many residence halls house villages, such as Honors Village in the Quad, Global Village in Alexander Hall, Engineering Village in Sullivan, Impact Leadership Village in Bowen Hall, WISE in Lee Hall, Arts Village in Turlington Hall, First Year Commons in Owen and Tucker Hall, and Black Male Initiative in Avent Ferry.
-The residence hall or residence hall area has an elected council to provide for local event programming and an outlet for student concerns.
+Each residence hall has an elected council to provide for local event programming and an outlet for student concerns.
 Collectively, representatives from each hall make up the Inter-Residence Council which represents the on-campus residence-life community as a whole.

 University housing facilities are divided into four areas: East Campus, Central Campus, West Campus, and University Apartments.